 11. Avoid odor contamination with good refrigerator organization

 Some foods can taint the taste of others, so it’s always worth taking care to wrap and seal smelly foods.
 ‘Strong-smelling cheeses are one of the worst offenders.
 Keep them contained in a dairy compartment if you have one in your refrigerator, or an airtight, Tupperware-style box if not,’ advises Ricky Davies, director of Sub-Zero.

 Also keep the lids tightly sealed on foods that are prone to odor contamination – such as cream and yoghurt.
 Less stinky cheese, like Cheddar or Port Salut, can be kept quite happily on the middle shelf, along with other dairy items.

 Organizing Tupperware storage so that it stacks can help you to a neater, more organized refrigerator, too.

-Choose transparent containers, ideally made from dishwasher-safe glass or plastic.
+Choose transparent containers (Ed: we like these stackable clear lidded containers from Amazon (opens in new tab)), ideally made from dishwasher-safe glass or plastic.
 Stackable containers that are designed to fit together without sliding, and come in a decent choice of sizes, will help you make the most of the space inside your refrigerator.
 The extra effort will also deliver daily satisfaction every time you open the door to a beautifully stacked and orderly fridge!

 The best way to keep your refrigerator organized is to schedule a regular clean.
 Done routinely, just before your next grocery shop is due, means any spills or stains will be minimal and the task shouldn’t take long.
 It also reduces the chances of you coming across expired produce rotting at the back later.